SyedKabir-dataWorm/DataCleaning_DataExploration_StatisticalAnalysis/README.md

 # details of the data
 The data set is provided by Basketball-Reference.com1(1https://www.basketball-reference.com/leagues/NBA 2021 advanced.html),
 which contains stats of 492 NBA (National Basketball Association) players during 2020-2021 season.
-Note that a few players appeared more than once in the data since they played for dierent teams in the same season.
+Note that a few players appeared more than once in the data since they played for different teams in the same season.

 The description of each column in this data set is given below.
 • Rk { Rank